Skip to main content

 Agency, Dependency, and Spiritual Empowerment

-Paul’s vision in Romans 8 is not of a disengaged believer relinquishing all effort, but of a person now empowered by the indwelling Spirit to “put to death the deeds of the body” (v.13).
-The phrase “walk according to the Spirit” (peripatein kata pneuma) implies intentionality—living in step with, cooperating with, and being shaped by the new principle of the Spirit.
+Paul’s vision in Romans 8 is not of a disengaged believer relinquishing all effort, but of a person now empowered by the indwelling Spirit to “put to death the deeds of the body” (Romans 8:13).
+The phrase “walk according to the Spirit” (peripatein kata pneuma) implies intentionality—walking in step with, and being shaped by the new law or principle of the Spirit of life.

-Paul does contrast “flesh” (sarx) with “Spirit,” but calls the believer to active living.
-The Spirit aids, counsels, and empowers, yet the believer must make choices daily—setting the mind on the things of the Spirit, refusing the slavery of fear, and crying “Abba, Father” in conscious relationship to God.
+Paul does contrast “flesh” (sarx) with “Spirit,” but calls the believer to active living in a new living way.
+The Spirit aids, counsels, and empowers, yet the believer must make choices daily—setting the mind on the things above, of the Spirit, refusing the spirit of slavery and fear, applying the law of the Spirit of life over the law of sin and death.
+Application of the new living way of the Spirit, is a living conscious relationship to God.

 Now, if you live according to the flesh you will certainly die.
 Now, if the Spirit puts to death the deeds of the body, you live.
 For those led by the Spirit of God, these exist the sons of God (Romans 8:13-14)

-The concept of maturing, growing up in Christ is prominent in new testament writings.
-It is clearly seen in Romans 8.
-The Spirit is a Spirit of Adoption that cries Abba Father, and testifies that we are children (teknon), Romans 8:16, and those who are led by the Spirit to put to death the deeds of the flesh exist sons (hyios).
-Child and son are two different Greek words that imply maturity and growth from child to son.
+The concept of maturing, growing up in Christ is prominent in Greek New Testament writings.
+Passages like Romans 8 speak of maturity, how the Spirit is one of Adoption that cries Abba Father, and testifies that we are children (teknon) but then it speaks of growth, in Romans 8:16, that those who are led by the Spirit to put to death the deeds of the flesh exist sons (hyios).
+Child and son are two different Greek words that imply maturity and growth.

 On “Surrender” and Spirit-Led Agency